movermeyer/wunderpy/README.md

 wunderpy
 ========

 The goal of this project is to make [Wunderlist's](https://wunderlist.com) private and undocumented API less private and better documented, while also providing a python client implementation.
+I've explained how I figured out the API in a blog post [here](http://bsmt.me/blog/2013/03/02/reverse-engineering-the-wunderlist-api/), in case anyone is curious or wants to contribute.

 You can read the documentation at [readthedocs.](https://wunderpy.readthedocs.org/en/latest/)